micaelSelf/self-skinner-policy/skinner_privacy _policy.md

 * To perform Service-related services; or
 * To assist us in analyzing how our Service is used.

-We want to inform users of this Service that these third parties have access to your Personal Information.
-The reason is to perform the tasks assigned to them on our behalf.
-However, they are obligated not to disclose or use the information for any other purpose.

 ### Data Deletion and User Rights
 Users have the right to request the deletion of their personal data and account at any time.
 To request data deletion, you can:

-Use the "Delete Account" by Contact us via email at contato@selfsolutions.com.br with the subject "Data Deletion Request".
+Contact us via email at contato@selfsolutions.com.br with the subject "Data Deletion Request".

-Upon receiving a request, we will delete your account and associated personal data within [X] days, identifying you by your registered email address, unless we are required by law to retain certain information.
+Upon receiving a request, we will delete your account and associated personal data within 30 days, identifying you by your registered email address, unless we are required by law to retain certain information.

 ### Security
 We value your trust in providing us your Personal Information, thus we are striving to use commercially acceptable means of protecting it.
 But remember that no method of transmission over  the internet, or method of electronic storage is 100% secure and reliable, and we cannot guarantee its absolute security.